rdfportal/website/documents/manual.md

 ![Screenshot: SPARQL example query section with the "Run on Endpoint" button](screenshots/example_query.png)
 <!-- TODO: Replace with actual screenshot of the example query section -->

 **Schema diagram** — a visual representation of the dataset's RDF schema, showing the classes and properties used in the data.
+These diagrams are automatically generated from [RDF-config](https://github.com/dbcls/rdf-config), a framework for describing RDF dataset structure in a machine-readable format.
+RDF-config models are maintained for each dataset hosted on RDF Portal, providing a consistent and practical way to document how the data is organized.
+In some exceptional cases, schema diagrams may be provided through other means.
+For more details on RDF-config and its role in RDF Portal, see the [RDF config](https://rdfportal.github.io/website/documents/rdf_config/) documentation.

 ![Screenshot: Schema diagram for a dataset](screenshots/schema_diagram.png)
 <!-- TODO: Replace with actual screenshot of a schema diagram -->